euiyounghwang/euiyounghwang.github.io/README.md

 rule_files:
   - "/alertmanager/alert.rules"
 ```
+- The Alertmanager then manages those alerts, including silencing, inhibition, aggregation and sending out notifications via methods such as email, chat platforms such as slack(<i>https://api.slack.com/apps</i>) with created app and on-call notification systems.
 ![Alt text](screenshot/Alertmanager-Slack.png)
 - Elasticserach Exporter : This is a builtin exporter from Elasticsearch to Prometheus.
 It collects all relevant metrics and makes them available to Prometheus via the Elasticsearch REST API. (https://github.com/vvanholl/elasticsearch-prometheus-exporter/)
 - Python Exporter (https://pypi.org/project/prometheus-flask-exporter/)